Mark6222/hello-world/README.md

 # hello-world
+this repository if for learning github

+about me
+:

-this repository if for learning github my name is mark i am 18 years old and im currently studying in  wit
+my name is mark i am 18